Dating Someone with Depression: Struggles, Advice & How to Help Them

-Online dating itself doesn’t cause clinical depression, but it can illuminate some of our biggest insecurities, which can lead to us feeling down.
+Online dating itself doesn’t cause clinical depression, but it can illuminate some insecurities, which can lead to us feeling down.

-If online dating is making you question yourself, try a dating site that caters to the type of relationship you want and that doesn’t rely largely on quick swiping.
+If online dating causes you to question your worth, you take a break from it or try a dating site that caters to the type of relationship you want, rather than relying on quick swiping.

 Can depression make you less attracted to your partner?

-People with depression may start to feel uninterested in their partner, though this typically coincides with a lack of interest for other things you once loved, too.
+People with depression may start to feel uninterested in their partner, though this might often coincide with a lack of interest in other things you once loved.

 Your sex drive may dip, and those butterflies you once had might disappear.
-If this happens, look to other positive qualities you appreciate about your partner.
-And experiment with taking some time away from your partner, whether it be for just a day or longer.
+If this happens, you can look to other positive qualities you appreciate about your partner or experiment with taking some time away from your partner, whether it be for just a day or longer.